Badgerati/Pode/docs/Tutorials/Routes/Overview.md

 # Route Overview

-Routes in Pode allow you to bind logic that should be invoked when a user calls a certain path on a URL, and a specific HTTP method, against your server.
+Routes in Pode allow you to bind logic that should be invoked when a user calls a certain path on a URL, for a specific HTTP method, against your server.
 Routes allow you to host REST APIs and Web Pages, as well as using custom middleware for things like authentication.

-You can also specify static routes, that redirect requests to static files to directories.
+You can also specify static routes, that redirect requests to static content to internal directories.

 !!! info
     The following HTTP methods are supported by routes in Pode: